dandevs/ncs/README.md

 * `getComponent( target, id? )` Returns the last instantiated component of target
 * `getAllComponents( target, id? )` Returns all components of target with specified id
 * `addComponent( target, id? )` Creates and returns a new component of target
-* `removeComponent( target : Function | Object, id? )` Removes components.
-Removes all instances of target if type is a Function, Object removes this specific component
+* `removeComponent( target : Function | Object, id? )`Removes all instances of target if type is a Function, Object removes this specific component
+* `destroyEntity( id : number )` Destroys all components on an entity
 * `runSystem( target, function_name )` Runs specified function on all specified component
 * `runSystemCB( target, callback )` Iterates through every target component, passing  the component itself in to the callback

 ## Example